opengeospatial/weather-on-the-web/engineering/Feature-Data-Demonstrator.md

 Currently the demonstrator adapts the different point feature APIs from UK Met Office, Met Norway and NOAA and presents these in the common format described by the proposed [Feature Data Format](https://github.com/opengeospatial/weather-on-the-web/blob/master/Specification/Feature%20Data%20Format%20proposal.md)
 This is not ideal as a different adapter would be required for each participating data provider, the preferred approach is for each data center to provide an API that conforms to the standard.

-The Demonstrator and Admin screen are available here:
+The Demonstrator and Admin screen are available here:<br>
 [Feature Data Demonstrator](http://labs.metoffice.gov.uk/map/owdemo/)

 [Feature Data Admin Screen](http://labs.metoffice.gov.uk/map/owdemo/admin.html)